William-Olson/log-scraper/README.md

 ## Configuration

 There are environment variable and helm variable names for each configuration setting the `log-scraper` accepts.
-The table below shows the corresponding names for each setting and their default value for quick reference and followed by the same list with their descriptions for futher details.
+The table below shows the corresponding names for each setting and their default value for quick reference followed by the same list with their descriptions for futher details.

 | Name                 | Helm Setting                 | Default Value           |
 |:---------------------|:-----------------------------|:------------------------|